Is gramps still telling stories about following The Grateful Dead concerts around the country?

 You’ll one-up him someday when you tell your own story of how you followed your fave tennis stars around the globe during the Grand Slam tournaments, also called the Majors.

 These are the four most important annual tennis events.
 Here’s how your epic tale of the four famous courts might go.
+You might also want to catch up on these top tennis academies where most of the tennis champions have trained or taught.

 This Grand Slam tennis tournament is played on outdoor hard courts and takes place in the beautiful environment of Melbourne Park.